muratk5n/thirdwave/en/tweets/2022/week37.md

 Can latest UKR gains be used as basis for piece summit?
-Defenders can boast they are now negotiating from a "position of strength", RU has part of Donetsk, Luhansk, Crimea and a land bridge from Russia to Crimea..
+Defenders can boast they are now negotiating from a "position of strength", RU has part of Donetsk, Luhansk and a land bridge from Russia to Crimea..
 Maybe time to call this thing quits and turn on the gas tap.
 Or will the war continue throughout the winter?